XaviousD/xaviousd.github.io/_posts/2022-06-15-docs-notepad.md

 # Random Notes - My Notepad

-I\'m completely new to most of the things i\'m working on in my homelab.
+I'm completely new to most of the things i'm working on in my homelab.
 This is just my virtual notepad.
 Its strickly for me to keep snippets of information to reference.
 \----

 Launch Jekyll Locally